Gift Icon

 Forwarders also track and monitor the status of the shipment and keep their clients updated.

-NVOCCs also have to prepare and process all the necessary documents for the shipment of cargo.
+It also has to prepare and process all the necessary documents for the shipment of cargo.
 But most importantly, they issue their own bill of lading.

-The bill of lading is a document that serves as an agreement between the carrier and the shipper to transport their haul from point A to Point B safely.
+The bill of lading is a document that serves as an agreement between the carrier and the mover to haul from point A to Point B safely.
 This could be between 2 different ports, or from door to door.

 Without the bill of lading, the cargo owner can't prove ownership or track and trace their shipment.

-Another key responsibility of freight forwarders is filing cargo insurance on behalf of their clients.
+Another key responsibility is filing insurance on behalf of their clients.
 This is because they typically don't own the cargo they are shipping.

 As such, they have to make sure that their clients' cargo is adequately insured in case of any damage or loss.

-NVOCCs also have to file cargo insurance.
-But since they own the cargo they are shipping, they typically have their own insurance policy which covers the NVOCC's liability in case of any damage or loss to the shipment.
+NVOCCs also have to file for insurance.
+But since they own the freight they are shipping, they typically have their own insurance policy which covers the liability in case of any damage or loss to the shipment.

-When it comes to choosing between a freight forwarder and an NVOCC, there is no one-size-fits-all answer.
+When it comes to choosing there is no one-size-fits-all answer.

 It depends on your specific needs and requirements.